thromer/zendriver/CONTRIBUTING.md

 3. Get credit for your work!
 Add your changes to [`CHANGELOG.md`](CHANGELOG.md) under the `[UNRELEASED]` section and optionally include your GitHub handle at the end of the line.

 > [!TIP]
 > Here's an example of how you can format your entry in the changelog.
-Add the entry in whichever category is most appropriate, and place it after any existing entries in that category.
+Add the entry in whichever category is most appropriate.
+If there are any existing entries in the category, just place it after the last entry in that category.
 >
 > ```markdown
 > ## [Unreleased]